 In the Lifetime of the Buddha

 One of the Buddha’s disciples was filled with anger.
-The Buddha told him this story as an example of how one is supposed to act, and upon hearing it, the disciple’s state of mind greatly improved, as did that of many others listening to the story.
+The Buddha told him this story as an example of how one is supposed to act, and upon hearing it, the disciple’s state of mind improved, as did that of many others listening to the story.

 The king was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis, and the commander-in-chief was an earlier birth of Sariputta, one of the Buddha’s top disciples.